kore/portalific/README.md

 ### Different environment modes

-It could make sense to show differen modules in different envuironment modes, think of:
+It could make sense to show different modules in different envuironment modes, think of:

 - Work